aosystem/galmoji--japanese-slang-text-converter/README.md

 *Note: This repository contains the core logic and source code.
 Assets (images, fonts, and localization files) are excluded to protect intellectual property.*

 ## 🌏 About the Project
 This app is part of a global initiative to release **50+ high-quality mini-apps**.
-While some apps are localized for 50+ languages, this specific tool is a dedicated tribute to Japanese digital culture.
+While many apps in this portfolio support 50+ languages, this specific tool is a dedicated tribute to Japanese digital culture, localized in Japanese and English.

 ### Explore the Portfolio
 - [Google Play Store Developer Page](https://play.google.com/store/apps/dev?id=7155639697967205469)